 Agroecology and diversified farming systems || Conservation of agrobiodiversity || Food sovereignty || Political ecology || STS || Participatory research and learning

-Trained in molecular biology, science writing, and now, a range of critical social and ecological theory, I do my best to incorporate these perspectives into research on seeds.
+Trained in molecular biology, science writing, and now, a range of critical social and ecological theory, I incorporate these perspectives into research on seeds.

 I am particularly interested in the relationship between formal seed systems – characterized by professional breeding, certification, intellectual property – and commercial sale and informal seed systems through which farmers traditionally save, exchange, and sell seeds.
 How can crop research best serve farmers both in developed countries where R&D is heavily dominated by agribusiness, and in developing countries where peasant systems continually frayed by marketing, trade, and intellectual property laws that preclude their way of life?
 What kinds of policies are needed to support participatory methods for plant breeding, to prevent further erosion of agricultural knowledge and biodiversity, and to ensure equitable access to the fruits of farmers’ and scientists’ collaborative work?
 Issues of rights, access, and worldviews become salient here: whether genetic resources are considered private property or public goods, intellectual investments or knowledge heritage, commodities or commons, bears heavily on proposed visions of sustainable seed systems.

-I approach these questions primarily as a social scientist, using theoretical lenses from political ecology, human geography, and Science and Technology studies (STS).
+I approach these questions primarily as a social scientist, using theoretical lenses from political ecology, human geography, and Science and Technology Studies (STS).
 The first paper resulting from my fieldwork, published in Agriculture and Human Values (2015), interrogates the question of diversity ‘loss,’ asking if, how, and where it is occurring or not.
-The second, published in Gastronomica (2016), takes a look at crop wild relatives, which are rapidly gaining recognition amongst conservationists and breeders for their climate adaptation value.
-A more in-depth study of crop wild relatives is forthcoming in the Journal of Peasant Studies.
-My current research pivots towards agrobiodiversity solutions, specifically on movements to reestablish open-source ‘commons’ to share and protect seed.
+The second, published in Gastronomica (2016) and The Journal of Peasant Studies (2016), takes a look at crop wild relatives, which are rapidly gaining recognition amongst conservationists and breeders for their climate adaptation value.
+New frontiers of primitive accumulation are shaping up, I argue, at the intersection of biotechnology, genetic governance, and wild relative’s resilience value.
+My most recent paper, also in JPS (2017), pivots towards agrobiodiversity solutions, specifically on movements to reestablish open-source ‘commons’ to share and protect seed.

-Complementing my thesis research, I also study and write about agroecology, food sovereignty, and the challenges of creating new normals in agri-food systems.
+Complementing my thesis research, I also study and write about agroecology, food sovereignty, and creating new normals in agri-food systems.
 In this vein, I recently co-authored an article for the journal Elementa on creating ‘thick legitimacy’ for agroecology in the US.
-With a larger team of collaborators, I contributed agroecological perspectives to the agri-food chapter in the forthcoming STS handbook.
+With a larger team of collaborators, I contributed agroecological perspectives to the agri-food chapter in the Science and Technology Studies Handbook.
 Earlier writings include human dimensions of diversified farming (Ecology & Society) and investigating socio-ecological scale in the theories, practices, and strategies of food sovereignty (Globalizations).
-Nonetheless, I consider myself a neophyte to the fields of agroecology and food sovereignty, on a perpetually steep learning curve.
-For this reason, I am very grateful to for a such as the New World Agriculture and Environment Group, the UCB Center for Diversified Farming Systems, and the nascent North American Agroecology Forum.
-These communities are creating many enriching opportunities to learn about and collectively grow the agroecology movement.
+Still, I consider myself a neophyte to the fields of agroecology and food sovereignty, on a perpetually steep learning curve.
+For this reason, I am very grateful to communities such as the New World Agriculture and Environment Group, the UCB Center for Diversified Farming Systems, and the nascent Agroecology Research-Action Collective, of which I am a founding member.

 — PEER REVIEWED JOURNAL ARTICLES & BOOK CHAPTERS —